-When you are pregnant, you are often so focused on the changes in your body and the upcoming birth that you do not anticipate the enormous physical and emotional changes your body goes through after delivery.
+When you are pregnant, you are often so focused on the changes in your body and the upcoming delivery.
+You may not be ready for the great physical and emotional changes your body goes through after delivery.
 This booklet provides information that will help you care for yourself.
 Keep in mind, however, that no booklet can replace the advice and care of your doctor and other healthcare providers.
 Talk with your healthcare provider any time you have questions or concerns about your health.